 Please be aware that as this is an archaeological site, the ground is uneven and sensible footwear is recommended.

-Flag Fen welcomes visitors through the summer months (April – 30th September 2017).
+Flag Fen welcomes visitors throughout the summer months (April – September).
 We’re open every day 10am – 5pm (last entry at 4pm).
 In 2019, the first open day will be Sat 30 Mar and the last open day will be Sun 29 Sep.

-Please note that Flag Fen is open all year round for guided tours (please see the 'Groups and guided tours' tab) and school visits
+Please note that Flag Fen is open all year round for pre-booked guided tours (please see the 'Groups and guided tours' tab) and school visits at a charge

 For enquiries regarding private tours or other queries about the site, please call Flag Fen reception on 01733 864468